pynat/mkr_coin/README.md

 ├── Dockerfile                                  # For containerized deployment
 ```

-# Data Exploration:

-Statistical Summary of MKR Price Data
+# Statistical Summary of MKR Price Data:

-Price Overview:
+## Price Trends:

-The average closing price of MKR is approximately $1511, with a minimum of $880 and a maximum of $2411.
+* The average closing price is $1511.79, with a high of $2411.00 and a low of $880.00
-The price changes show a mean of -1.39% per day, with significant volatility ranging from -4.35% to +6.62% on any given day.

-Volatility and Market Behavior:

-The 7-day volatility ranges from 1.46% to 88.32%, indicating varying levels of market risk.
+* The 7-day and 30-day moving averages are nearly identical, suggesting a stable trend over the period

+# Volatility & Price Changes:
+* 7-day volatility is relatively high (Mean: 12.72, Max: 88.32), indicating price fluctuations
-Intraday range shows small movements on average (mean of 1.29%) but can occasionally rise to 11.25%.
+* Intraday price movements are small on average (1.29%), but can spike up to 11.25%

-Technical Indicators:

-RSI (Relative Strength Index), a measure of price momentum, has a mean value of 48.7, suggesting a neutral market sentiment on average.
-The ADX (Average Directional Index), which indicates trend strength, has an average of 27.9, meaning weak to moderate trends generally.
-The MACD (Moving Average Convergence Divergence) fluctuates significantly, with values ranging from -66.7 to 473.2, signaling varying levels of momentum.

-Growth Metrics:

-The 1-hour, 4-hour, and 72-hour growth metrics show a generally stable performance, with a slight positive growth observed over longer periods (mean around 1.0).
+* Price change distribution shows a slight negative bias (Mean: -0.0139), with extreme moves ranging from -4.35% to +6.61%

+** Market Momentum & Strength:
+* ADX (Average Directional Index) is 27.86, indicating moderate trend strength, but can reach as high as 82.55
+* RSI (Relative Strength Index) is 48.70 on average, suggesting neutral momentum, but it ranges from 15.72 (oversold) to 97.19 (overbought)

+### MACD Analysis:
+* The MACD mean is slightly positive (1.06), but its large standard deviation suggests high variability
+* The MACD histogram shows an overall negative bias (-0.55), indicating weak momentum

+## Short- & Long-Term Growth:
+* 1h and 4h growth rates hover around neutral (≈1.00), with minor fluctuations
+* 72h growth shows greater variation (0.7896 to 1.4076), indicating potential medium-term trends

 ## Correlation for MKRUSDT